WilliamGMG/Roblox-Studio-Forest-Generator/README.md

 ## **⚠️Missing Patches⚠️**

 The points that are generated use a grid structure to evenly space themselves (Poisson Disk Sampling) so `if your object is not aligned with the X, Y, or Z axes` you will most likely see missing patches `towards the edges`.
-I will fix this at some point.
+This has been fixed in the development branch.